keimochizuki/hsv/README.md

 As previously noted, `hsvClipAvi()` perform only clipping of the input with no conversion.
-Therefore, this conversion process will end in a blink of an eye, with only a few rows.
+Therefore, this conversion process will end very soon, with only a few rows.
 Conversely, when you use `hsvStackAvi()` function, it takes charge of inevitable video conversion for horizontal/vertical stacking.